ReturnerNaGithub/ChainlinkHackathon/README.md

 1. Data from the Game go to the web 3.
 2. - testnet Mumbai
 3. - other testnets
-4. Data from zhe Game go to the AWS.
+4. Data from the Game go to the AWS.
 Deploy + players data
-5. Player own 4 diferent assets
+5. Player own : 4 diferent assets ( tokens, NFT assets, assets and Avatars )
 6. dNFT is needed in the game : Next Level

 ![github picture](https://github.com/ReturnerNaGithub/ChainlinkHackathon/assets/78732470/fb48d5d7-dfc5-4fb9-ae8d-ff4ff05f827d)